 In addition to the transect, each character area has a "stoplight chart" that provides clear guidance on what land uses are appropriate.

-Land uses listed in green are always appropriate in the character area.
-Yellow land uses indicate development types that may be appropriate if it meets certain conditions.
-Land uses in red are not appropriate for that character area.
+Land uses listed in green are always appropriate in the character area, though many (denoted by a "+") will have additional use standards in the UDO's development guidelines.
+Yellow land uses indicate a development type that may be appropriate if it meets additional standards and goes through further zoning approvals that include thorough public review.
+Land uses in red are never appropriate for that character area.
 Every land use in the table (pages 74-77) is assigned one of these colors, providing development guidance for city staff, officials, residents, and property owners.